nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-05/lab/README.md

 - Convert `model.js` into using the MongoDB CRUD system
   - Hint: We did this a lot of this in the demo [`/demo/mongo`]
   - Hint: We should no longer need a `load()` operation
-- In your `model.js`, add a method called `getByField`, which takes in an object parameter and returns the search result for objects that match the fields in the object parameter
+- In your `model.js`, add a method called `getFromField`, which takes in an object parameter and returns the search result for objects that match the fields in the object parameter
   - Hint: You probably want to use the `find()` method
   - Think about:
     - Should you do any validation here?